i05nagai/memorandum/language/english_speaking.md

 * recapture
 * adage
     * a wise saying
+    * a wise saying proverb
-    * he remembered the old adage "Look before you leap"
+    * he remembered an old adage, "Look before you leap."
 * proverb
     * the appetite, says the proverb, grows with eating
     * There is an old Arab proverb that everything you write or speak should pass through three gates: Is this kind?
 Is this necessary?
 Is this true?